yt-project/yt/doc/source/visualizing/volume_rendering.rst

 ^^^^^^^

-There are currently two models for opacity when rendering a volume, which are controlled in the ColorTransferFunction with the keyword grey_opacity=False(default)/True.
-The first (default) will act such for each of the r,g,b channels, each channel is only opaque to itself.
+There are currently two models for opacity when rendering a volume, which are controlled in the ``ColorTransferFunction`` with the keyword ``grey_opacity=False`` or ``True`` (the default).
+The first will act such for each of the red, green, and blue channels, each channel is only opaque to itself.
 This means that if a ray that has some amount of red then encounters material that emits blue, the red will still exist and in the end that pixel will be a combination of blue and red.
 However, if the ColorTransferFunction is set up with grey_opacity=True, then blue will be opaque to red, and only the blue emission will remain.

 For an in-depth example, please see the cookbook example on opaque renders here:
 :ref:`cookbook-opaque_rendering`.